AlexF090/outdated-plus/README.md

 - 🎯 **Filtering**: Filter packages by age (e.g., only show packages older than 30 days)
 - 🔀 **Flexible Sorting**: Sort by name, age, publication date, or version
 - ⚡ **Concurrent Processing**: Configurable concurrency for faster metadata fetching
+- 🚫 **Skip Dependencies**: Skip specific packages or versions from the output using CLI flags or config files
+- 🧹 **Auto-Cleanup**: Automatically remove outdated skip entries from config files

 ## Installation